ComboFix Anti-Virus Warning

 ComboFix then starts scanning your computer for infected files.
-It is usually quite quick but this depends on the nature of your infections and how many you have.
+It is usually quick, but this depends on the nature of your infections and how many you have.

-ComboFix doesn't look particularly impressive compared to to other anti malware programs.
-However it is very good at removing Rootkits and other types of Malware.
+ComboFix doesn't look particularly impressive compared to other anti malware programs.
+However, it is good at removing Rootkits and other types of Malware.

-When it is done scanning your computer it will reboot it, then prepare a log report when you machine has restarted.
+When it is done scanning your computer, it will reboot it, then prepare a log report when your machine has restarted.

-I've never looked at the report. it doesn't make much sense to me.
-All I know is MalwareBytes (Opens New Window) didn't remove some infections my computer had, but ComboFix did.
+I've never looked at the report.
+It doesn't make much sense to me.
+All I know is MalwareBytes didn't remove some infections my computer had, but ComboFix did.

 I can't recommend this tool highly enough!

 Thank you, Gareth, for your overview of ComboFix.

 I have always considered ComboFix one of your last resorts in your fight against Malware.

 It is a program that is usually reserved for seasoned IT Professionals.